aditya-khanna2006/Hunar-Intern/README.md

 ## 📈 Repository Progress

+- ✅ Assignment 1 – NumPy & SQL Basics
 - ✅ Task 1 – Data Cleaning
 - ✅ Task 2 – House Price Prediction using Linear Regression
 - ✅ Task 3 – Breast Cancer Detection using K-Nearest Neighbors (KNN)
 - ✅ Task 4 – Cat vs Dog Image Classification using CNN

-This repository will continue to be updated as more internship tasks are completed.
+This repository will continue to be updated as I complete more internship assignments and tasks.

 ---